OlivierLD/raspberry-coffee/RESTTideEngine/README.md

-This is where it comes together, you could have a Raspberry PI Zero doing logging, multiplexing and what not, broadcasting require data on its own network (see the [NMEA Multiplexer](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/NMEA.multiplexer) about that), Then you would use a laptop whenever necessary, connecting on the Raspberry PI's network to get NMEA Data and more.
+This is where it comes together, you could have a Raspberry PI Zero doing logging, multiplexing and what not, broadcasting require data on its own network (see the [NMEA Multiplexer](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/NMEA.multiplexer) about that), then you would use a laptop whenever necessary, connecting on the Raspberry PI's network to get NMEA Data and more.

 **In addition**, you can also use tablets and smart-phones, those devices know how to connect to a network, and have great rendering capabilities.